makrai/notes/hasan2106-xl-summ-abs-44-lang.md

 # 1 Intro

-* Automatic text summarization (Nenkova and McKeown, 2011) is fundamental in NLP
+* Automatic text summarization (Nenkova and McKeown, 2011) is fundamental
   * Ani Nenkova and Kathleen McKeown
     Automatic summarization
     2011 Foundations and Trends® in Information Retrieval, 5(2–3):103–233